mochidev/Bytes/README.md

 ## Contributing

 Contribution is welcome!
 Please take a look at the issues already available, or start a new issue to discuss a new feature.
-Although guaranteed can't be made regarding feature requests, PRs that fit with the goals of the project and that have been discussed before hand are more than welcome!
+Although guarantees can't be made regarding feature requests, PRs that fit within the goals of the project and that have been discussed beforehand are more than welcome!

-Please make sure that all submissions have clean commit histories, are well documented, and thoroughly tested.
-Please rebase your PR before submission rather than merge in `main`.
-Linear histories are required.
+Please make sure that all submissions have clean commit histories, are well documented, and thoroughly tested. **Please rebase your PR** before submission rather than merge in `main`.
+Linear histories are required, so merge commits will not be merge-able.